-A steampunk-themed bedroom—whether it’s the master bedroom, a child’s room, or a teen’s hideout—is a great choice for anyone who loves the Victorian style, marches to the beat of their own drummer, or just loves the anachronistic/futuristic/industrial look.
+A steampunk-themed bedroom—whether it’s the primary bedroom, a child’s room, or a teen’s hideout—is a great choice for anyone who loves the Victorian style, marches to the beat of their own drummer, or just loves the anachronistic/futuristic/industrial look.
 So whether you want to go full-steam ahead into this industrially-vibed style, or just add a little touch of steam to your more traditional furnishings, check out the bedrooms featured here for great decorating ideas.

 Subdued Color and Interesting Texture

 The color scheme for a steampunk bedroom is not gloomy, but it is subdued, as you can see in the wonderful loft room from Indeed Decor in the picture above.
 This is not the style for bright colors, wild patterns, or lively, ethnic looks.
 Colors that work well for this design theme include: